jackyzha0/jackyzha0.github.io/content/thoughts/complexity.md

 ## Making Simple Software
 [Source talk by pvh](https://vimeo.com/780013486)

 - Why is example code normally so simple?
 Well, it lives in an ideal world.
-It only cares about the happy path
-	- **Defensive code is complex**
+It only cares about the happy path. **Defensive code is complex**
 - Vigilance works for small systems... but not large complex ones!
 	- Type systems off-load mental state and assumptions about the code and make it explicit